eed3si9n/eed3si9n.com/content/posts/shutting-down-the-goldmine.md

 ### maintainability concerns

 Related to the misaligned incentives, Gittensor miners gets paid based on the size of the pull request, so the bigger the better.
-As long as the tests pass, they could use hardcoded variables and `return` statements (idiomatic Scala selcome uses `null` or `return`), but they won't have to maintain the code base in the long term.
+As long as the tests pass, they could use hardcoded variables and `return` statements (idiomatic Scala seldom uses `null` or `return`), but they won't have to maintain the code base in the long term.

 This maintainability concern exists for any drive-by pull requests, but with AI tools and crypto payout, there's little incentive to make the smallest amount of change necessary to fix the issue and/or send cleanup pull requests.